gmondello/gmondello/README.md

 ### Hi there 👋

+My name is Greg!
+Thanks for checking out my GitHub profile.
+I work in Product Management and have with a focus on Developer Experience and digital transformation.
+I always welcome interesting conversation and collaboration, so feel free to reach out!

 <!--- 🔭 I’m currently working on ...

 - 🌱 I’m currently learning ... -->

-- 💬 Ask me about:
+💬 Ask me about:

 developer experience and product management

-- 📫 How to reach me:
+📫 How to reach me:

-find me on linkedin @ linkedin.com/in/gregmondello
+find me on linkedin @ http://linkedin.com/in/gregmondello

-- 😄 Pronouns:
+😄 Pronouns:

 he/him/dude/el duderino if you're not into the whole brevity thing

-- ⚡ Fun fact:
+⚡ Fun fact:

 i recently lived in Argentina for a few years where i learned spanish and played a lot of futbol

 <!--